Mariah217/team-profile-generator/Develop/README.md

 ## Description

 This Team Profile Generator allows you to answer command-line prompts regarding employees and generate a website displaying all the team members and their information.
-The team members include: manager, engineers and interns.
-Each card that populates holds information for each employee such as; name, ID, e-mail, office number, GitHub username and school.
+The team members include: a manager, engineers and interns.
+Each card that populates, holds information for each employee such as; name, ID, e-mail, office number, GitHub username and school.
 This application makes it easy to keep track of all your employees and their information.

 ## Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)